 Nominations for the Murray O. Batten Award are considered by the MAASE Murray O. Batten Award Committee.
 This committee is formed annually and is chaired by the MAASE Board of Directors ISD/ESA Representative.

-Following is an excerpt of the presentation by Rebecca McIntyre, Board of Directors ISD/ESA Representative:
+Following is an excerpt of the presentation by Katie Flynn, Board of Directors ISD/ESA Representative:

 Past Murray O. Batten Humanitarian Award Winners